Mortgage Protection Insurance

 Mortgage Protection – Optional Feature

-Most mortgage protection policies already include “Guaranteed Insurability” to allow for extra mortgage borrowing in your future, although a limit of up to €100,000 above your original loan amount usually applies.
-To fully future proof your mortgage protection insurance you can also choose to add a “Conversion Option” which adds about 5% to its cost.
+Most mortgage protection policies already include “Guaranteed Insurability” to allow for extra mortgage borrowing in your future, although a limit of up to €100,000 increase and up to your original loan amount usually applies.
+To fully future proof your mortgage protection insurance you can also choose to add a “Conversion Option” which adds about 5% to its cost at the outset.

-A Conversion Option allows you to later extend your policy cover term and to increase your cover without limit.
-It also allows you to convert from a Mortgage Protection policy to a level term Life Insurance policy, should a switch to interest-only ever be necessitated or a need for additional family cover.
-Any changes made through a conversion option are free from fresh evidence of health, so it protects you against a decline in your health affecting your long term costs no matter how your mortgage needs may change into the future.
+A Conversion Option allows you to extend your policy cover term in line with a new or extended mortgage and to convert from a decreasing cover Mortgage Protection policy to a level cover Life Insurance policy, should more life cover be needed in the case of a change in your health.
+Any policy changes made through a conversion option are free from fresh evidence of health, so it protects you against a decline in your health affecting your long term costs where your mortgage needs or health needs may change.

 Mortgage Protection & Your Bank